z1r00/IOT_Vul/Tenda/AC10/formSetClientState/readme.md

 ![](https://github.com/z1r00/IOT_Vul/blob/main/Tenda/AC10/fromNatStaticSetting/img/2.png)

-It can be seen that the page is controlled by the user, and will be spliced into the gotopage with sprintf.
-It is worth noting that there is no size limit to cause stack overflow.
+The two variables ul_speed and dl_speed are user-controllable and will be spliced into the buff by sprintf.
+It is worth noting that there is no size check, which leads to a stack overflow vulnerability.

 ## Poc